By Lizzy Mclellan, The Legal Intelligencer

 A Philadelphia jury has handed up an award of $3.1 million in wrongful death and survival act damages to the estate of a motorcycle driver who died after a 2013 collision.

 After a five-day trial, an eight-member jury in Partlow v.
 Gray found defendant Kahlile Gray negligently caused the death of Calvin M. Wilson Jr., 27.
 It awarded $1.85 million in survival act damages and $1.25 million in wrongful death damages to his estate.
+Thanks to the settlements that the family of Mr Wilson Jr have been given, it will go a long way in being able to help his family survive without him.
+Many other families have been in a similar situation to this and it is important for them to know that, even though it can’t bring your family members back, there is help on hand to be able to give you what you deserve.
 Those in need of legal services in wrongful death cases in Los Angeles could seek a wrongful death lawyer like West Coast Trial Lawyers.

 “The verdict was a fair verdict and it was a verdict that American Independent Insurance Co. should have anticipated two and a half years ago,” David L. Woloshin of Astor Weiss Kaplan & Mandel said.
 Woloshin tried the case with Dina Ronsayro and Jordan Schlossberg of the same firm.